 Mindful of the pace of change and increasing customer demand, Tesco needed to pay serious attention to how it was innovating to remain relevant in this fast-paced, disruptive environment.
 How could they create the necessary conditions to use innovation as their catalyst for growth?

 Wavelength were delighted that Tesco thought of us as their ideal partners in their journey towards embedding innovation in their strategy and outlook.

 Silicon Valley Immersion Trip

-“Having attended the Wavelength USA trip the year before, I saw very clear synergies of that experience and the experience we wanted to create in the Tesco Silicon Valley Immersion trip.
+“Having attended the Wavelength USA trip the year before, I saw very clear synergies between that experience and the experience we wanted to create in the Tesco Silicon Valley Immersion trip.
 It was an opportunity to do something bespoke to focus on strategically important key themes.”

 “We wanted to answer the question: ‘how do we become an innovative business where innovation flourishes to the advantage of our customers?’
-This trip was about getting the stimulus to start that journey,” comments Natasha.
+This trip was about getting the stimulus to start that journey,” added Natasha.

 Tesco Leaders' Event - Bringing Silicon Valley To London

 Following the success of the bespoke Silicon Valley trip, Wavelength supported the next stage of the Tesco Innovation journey by designing a bespoke experience for the group which would recreate and build upon their Silicon Valley Immersion.
 This formed part of the Tesco October 2019 bi-annual two-day Leaders’ Event, which brought together 50 top global Tesco leaders.

 Natasha was keen to involve elements from across the Silicon Valley programme in the Leaders event, with the aim of broadening the level of awareness for the need to innovate differently.